 The likes of “Atom Smasher” – with it’s almost NWOBHM style riffing – and the doomy “Black Machine” and “Finger Of Scorn” are amongst the best tracks on offer but the whole album delivers myth metal on a suitably sumptuous scale.

-NOTE: Cirith Ungol’s long-awaited comeback album, Forever Black, is due for release on 24th April 2020 via Metal Blade Records.
+NOTE: Cirith Ungol’s long-awaited comeback album, Forever Black, was released on 24th April 2020 via Metal Blade Records.

 Fates Warning – The Spectre Within (1985)